texx00/sandypi/readme.md

 ## The idea

-Zen tables are beautiful but I don't like to see always the same design on the sand: I wanted to have a fresh design waiting me every morning at coffee time.
+Zen tables are beautiful but I don't like to see always the same drawing on the sand: I would like to have a fresh design waiting for me every morning at coffee time.

-The program can run on a raspberry pi connected to your zen table and change the design over night.
+The program can run on a Raspberry Pi connected to your zen table and change the drawing overnight.
-You can control the drawings via the web interface from your device connected to the network (smartphone, tablet or computer independently thanks to the web interface).
+You can control the drawings through the web interface from your device connected to the network (smartphone, tablet or computer independently thanks to the web interface).

-Upload your designs, create ordered playlists or let the software randomly decide your next design.
+Upload your designs, create ordered playlists or let the software randomly choose your next design.

-The final aim of the project is to create something like a social network to share your designs and to collect designs from others to get everyday (or even at everytime :)) a new fresh design on your table.
+The final aim of the project is to create something similar to a social network to share your drawings and to collect designs from others to get everyday a fresh design on your table.

 ## The project

 The aim of the project is to create something focused on the sandtables.
-For sure, other solution exist (like octoprint) but their aim is for 3D printers thus the experience on a sandtable can be optimized.
+For sure, other solution exist (like octoprint) but their aim is for 3D printers thus the experience is not optimized for this application.
 The project is really immature and barely usable at the moment, see it as a preview of what it can become.

-The project is opensource under MIT license and thus anyone can help (there is so much to do).
+The project is opensource under MIT license and thus anyone can help (there is so much to do!).

 # Some screenshots